Karlz-Bandz/FindTheRandomNumber/README.md

 if this number is smaller or maybe greater than the random number.

-At the end of the game when you finnaly find the right number you're getting an information that you won! and how many turns the game took you
+At the end of the game when you finally find the right number you're getting an information that you won! and how many turns the game took you